nigel7023/DSA4213_2510_Group05/README.md

 ## Repository Structure
 ```
 DSA4213_2510_Group05/
-├── Models/             # Contains saved LoRA adapter weights, other model weights too large for github
-├── Notebooks/          # Jupyter notebooks as well as py scripts for experiments and training
+├── src/                # Contains Jupyter notebooks as well as py scripts for experiments and training
+|   ├── Encoder
+│   └── Decoder
 ├── data/               # Datasets we used for model training and experiments
 ├── README.md           # Project overview, instructions, etc.
 └── requirements.txt    # Python dependencies